 - Search the online catalogue from home before you come and jot down the call numbers.
 (There is a computer available for students and library patrons, but it’ll save you time if you don’t have to turn it on, wait for it to warm up, find out how to log in, etc.)

-- If Scott’s not around when you want to check a book out, there is a sign-out form by the door where you can write the name of the book, its bar code number, the date you took it out, your name, phone number, and library patron number (for University of Winnipeg students).
+- Scott looks after the library.
+If Scott’s not around when you want to check a book out, there is a sign-out form by the door where you can write the name of the book, its bar code number, the date you took it out, your name, phone number, and library patron number (for University of Winnipeg students).

 CCS is not connected to periodical databases like ATLA.
 The University of Winnipeg, however, is, and visitors can get a guest account from circulation to search the databases.
 Many periodical articles are available in a digital form through the databases, so bring a memory stick so you can download PDFs.